Costa Rica’s Best Adventure

-Costa Rica is a small country about the size of Vermont but due to it’s rugid terrain the country is filled with endless amounts of diversity in it’s topography.
+Costa Rica is a small country about the size of Vermont but due to its rugged terrain, the country is filled with endless amounts of diversity in its topography.
 You will soon realize after driving around Costa Rica that you are always crossing a bridge as rivers are everywhere.

 There are some rivers in Costa Rica that have sections that are continuous rapids.
-These type of rivers have more consistent action but are usually located on lower areas that are more wide open offering slightly less of a view as being in a canyon.
+These types of rivers have more consistent action but are usually located in lower areas that are more wide open offering slightly less of a view than being in a canyon.

 Best time to Raft in Costa Rica

 If you are wondering when the best time to raft in Costa Rica is it really depends on what you are looking for.
-The main condition that affects rafting in Costa Rica is the waterlevel.
+The main condition that affects rafting in Costa Rica is the water level.
 Unlike other areas of the world where whitewater rafting is popular Costa Rica has the same water temperature all year.
-The water tempature is in the low 80’s and you never need special gear to keep you warm.
-This is probably one of the best parts for the rafting industry in Costa Rica.
-We have year-long rafting in nothing more than shorts and a tshirt (helmet and lifevest of course also).
+The water temperature is in the low 80s and you never need special gear to keep you warm.
+This is probably one of the best parts of the rafting industry in Costa Rica.
+We have year-long rafting in nothing more than shorts and a T-shirt (helmet and life vest of course also).

 The water levels depend on the rainy months in Costa Rica.
-Most of the country has their rainy months from September to December.
+Most of the country has its rainy months from September to December.
 This is when your rivers are running high and at their level to maximize adrenaline and adventure.
 The one downside to this is that the rivers are a light brown color.
-The top soil in the rainforest slides down and gives the rivers this color.
+The topsoil in the rainforest slides down and gives the rivers this color.

-The more common time to raft is during January to August.
+The more common time to raft is from January to August.
 During these months the rivers are running lower but they are more picturesque.
-On low water days you will have crystal clear water.
+On low water days, you will have crystal clear water.
 A slightly higher water level will turn the rivers a beautiful green color.
 If there is more rain it will just gradually turn from green to light brown.